 Brief History

-In the face of this staggering human toll and loss of biodiversity, Bees and Trees emerged as a symbol of hope and innovation.
-It began as a modest idea in a gradutae room at Kampala’s Makerere University, blossoming into a dynamic force for change.
-United by a common vision of creating communities where people live in harmony, Samantha Natumanya and Stephen Bright Sakwa, Masters students then decided to act.
+In the face of this staggering human toll and loss of biodiversity, the Bees and Trees (then Bees for Hope) idea emerged.
+It began as a modest idea in a graduate room at Kampala’s Makerere University, when two masters’ classmates, Samantha Natumanya and Stephen Bright Sakwa, decided to act.

 Selected among eight finalists from different countries, Bees and Trees secured crucial funding and mentorship.
 This support enabled them to introduce beekeeping as a sustainable income source while rejuvenating sections of the park and community landscape with indigenous trees.